-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers to file reports of beneficial ownership and changes in beneficial ownership of
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers to file reports of beneficial ownership and changes in beneficial ownership of Wabtec stock.

-Wabtec stock.
 Directors and officers must furnish us with copies of these reports.
-Based on these copies and directors' and executive officers' representations we believe all directors and executive officers complied with the requirements of Section 16(a) in 2011.
+Based on these copies and directors' and executive officers' representations we believe all directors and executive officers complied with the requirements of Section 16(a) in 2012; except that one Form 4 for Mr. Kassling was filed one day late due to the Thanksgiving holiday, one Form 3 for Karl-Heinz Colmer was amended to report additional shares of common stock held by Mr. Colmer that were inadvertently omitted at the time the report was filed, and one Form 4 for Mr. Colmer was inadvertently filed late to report two stock awards.